 March 29 - 31, 2018 Defense Media Activity, Ft Meade & Element Hotel, Arundel Mills, MD

-Photojournalist Mary F. Calvert specializes in coverage of underreported issues about women and children in crisis in the United States and around the world.
-She believes that journalists have a duty to shine a light into the deepest recesses of the human experience and provide a mirror for society to examine itself.
+Photojournalist Mary F. Calvert is committed to using photography to affect meaningful social change and is known for producing work on gender based, human rights issues.
+Calvert believes that journalists have a duty to shine a light into the deepest recesses of the human experience and provide a mirror for society to examine itself.

 MARY F. CALVERT

 Maury began his photography career in 1956 as a U.S. Navy Photographer's Mate.
 During his illustrious Navy career, he was a diver and underwater photographer.
 He served in Underwater Demolition Team Eleven.
 With the team he served in three combat tours in Vietnam.
 He was also a Naval parachutist specializing in free-fall photography and made more than 1,500 jumps.
 His last assignment before retiring from the Navy was as Photo Chief at Pacific Stars and Stripes, Tokyo where his staff took first, runner-up and almost one half the individual awards in Military Photographer of the Year competition for three years.